Little Chef: Trust House Forte (1970–1995)

 In 1970, Trust Houses merged with Charles Forte's hotel and catering consortium to create Trust House Forte.
 The takeover by Forte gave Little Chef the capital and resources to expand rapidly.
 Soon, Trust House Forte had 44 Little Chef restaurants.
+As the success of Little Chef grew, standard décor and uniforms were brought in, together with staff training.
 Frustrated by planning laws, Forte began sending out teams to "well-located" transport cafes, offering the owners cash incentives to sell and move out "within the week" so that Forte could turn their restaurants into Little Chefs.
 Following this tactic, the chain, by 1972, had expanded to 100 outlets.
 In the 1970s, there were also two restaurants in France, both of which closed by 1976.

 Sites were a mixture of self-service and waitress service, though predominantly the former.
 By 1976, there were 174 outlets, and the first Little Chef Lodge motel was opened.
 In 1977, "Jubilee Pancakes" were added to the menu.

-The former Bilbrough restaurant near York, on the A64 eastbound.
+The former Bilbrough restaurant near York, co-branded with Burger King, on the A64 eastbound.

 Little Chef outlets were opened at larger Trust House Forte service areas on motorways and trunk roads.
 In 1987, these service areas became known as Welcome Break after the acquisition of the smaller Welcome Break group of motorway service areas and the Happy Eater roadside restaurants, Little Chef's main rival at the time, in 1986, as part of the break-up of the Imperial Group.

 In 1990, the Little Chef Lodges were rebranded as Travelodge.
 In 1992–3, two sites were opened in the Republic of Ireland.
 In 1995, Forte announced the end of the Happy Eater brand, with all existing sites converted into Little Chef by 1997.

 Little Chef had a spin-off brand called "Little Chef Express," which Forte developed in 1995 as a rival to fast-food outlets.
 The first Express outlet was at the Markham Moor service station (A1 North), though only as an addition to the existing Little Chef menu there.
 Only five restaurants were ever built on the roadside, and the idea was redeveloped when Little Chef was taken over by Compass, with the Express take-outs being set up in food courts, including one in the Eurostar terminal.